Story of O: Jean Paulhan

 Jean Paulhan, the author's lover and the person to whom she wrote Story of O in the form of love letters, wrote the preface, "Happiness in Slavery".
-Paulhan admired the Marquis de Sade's work and told Desclos that a woman could not write like Sade.
+Paulhan admired the Marquis de Sade's work and told Desclos that a woman could not write like de Sade.
 Desclos took this as a challenge and wrote the book.
 Paulhan was so impressed that he sent it to a publisher.
 In the preface, he goes out of his way to appear as if he does not know who wrote it.
 In one part he says, "But from the beginning to end, the story of O is managed rather like some brilliant feat.
 It reminds you more of a speech than of a mere effusion; of a letter rather than a secret diary.
 But to whom is the letter addressed?
 Whom is the speech trying to convince?
 Whom can we ask?
 I don't even know who you are.
 That you are a woman I have little doubt."
 Paulhan also explains his own belief that the themes in the book depict the true nature of women.
 At times, the preface (when read with the knowledge of the relationship between Paulhan and the author), seems to be a continuation of the conversation between them.

 In an interview Paulhan explained that O, in a religious-like obsession, was seeking the loss of responsibility for her body and mind much like many religious women seek to surrender themselves to the mercy of God.
 In both cases it is the joy of destruction.
 Paulhan was also quoted: "To be killed by someone you love strikes me as the epitome of ecstasy".
 Discussing the ending, Paulhan states, "I too was surprised by the end.
 And nothing you can say will convince me that it is the real end.
 That in reality (so to speak) your heroine convinces Sir Stephen to consent to her death."

 One critic has seen Paulhan's essay as consistent with other themes in his work, including his interest in erotica, his "mystification" of love and sexual relationships, and a view of women that is arguably sexist.